 https://learning.aan.com/diweb/catalog/t/44187?_ga=2.133199886.1431055471.1557490635-463075479.1557490635 (AAN Neurobytes.
 Needs AAN membership (free for medical students)).

-- Status Epilepticus Simulation: On the 3rd Friday of the rotation, the students will participate in a simulation of status epilepticus using the SinMan 3G mannequin.
+- Status Epilepticus Simulation: The students will participate in a simulation of status epilepticus using the SinMan 3G mannequin.
 This activity aims to assess knowledge, leadership, teamwork, and communication in the management of status epilepticus.
 The students can read the material posted in CANVAS to prepare for the simulation.
 At the end of the activity, there will be a debriefing session.
 This activity is not graded.
 We value your feedback at the end of the simulation.

 - Clerkship Evaluations: Help us make this the best Clinical Clerkship!
 Although not graded, we expect you to complete 5 evaluations by the end of the clerkship.
 These evaluations include one program/clerkship director evaluation and at least 4 faculty, fellow, resident evaluations.